 Water your tomato plants close to the soil, not from above.
 This prevents water from splashing soil up onto the lower leaves, which is where many diseases start.

-It also prevents the leaves from getting wet, which helps to discourage the growth of mold and fungus.
+It also prevents the leaves from getting wet, which helps to discourage the growth and spread of mold and fungus.

 Leave Enough Space Between Tomato Plants